 Lake Tahoe in California isn’t just any lake.
 It’s one of the world’s clearest, bluest, deepest lakes, nestled in the snowy Sierra Nevada Mountains.
-It’s also one of the most laid back and popular vacation destinations on the West Coast.
-Here are top ideas on how to enjoy yourself when staying at Lake Tahoe vacation rentals.
+It’s also one of the most laid-back and popular vacation destinations on the West Coast.
+Planning your getaway to Lake Tahoe in the winter?
+Read through this complete guide for tons of great tips and tricks to traveling to Lake Tahoe in the winter.
+First time to Lake Tahoe?
+Check out our guide to navigating all there is to do at this incredible vacation destination.
+Keep reading to find out the top 10 ideas on how to enjoy yourself at Lake Tahoe.

 Emerald Bay State Park